susieward/witchly-js/README.md

 - In-depth documentation

 ### JSX Setup
-**Note:** A cli npm package is in the works that will automate this setup for you.
+**Note:** A cli npm package is in the works that will automate this setup for you, if desired.

 However, in the meantime: